martinkallstrom/realtime-voice-server/README.md

 These demos attempt to keep things simple and are unopinionated regarding environment or scalability.

 We're using FastAPI to spawn a subprocess for the bots / agents &mdash; useful for small tests, but not so great for production grade apps with many concurrent users.
-You can see how this works in each projects `start` endpoint in `server.py`.
+You can see how this works in each project's `start` endpoint in `server.py`.

-Creating virualized worker pools and on-demand instances is out of scope for these examples, but we have shared various implementation ideas [here](https://daily-co.github.io/dailyai-docs/docs/deploying-your-bot).
+Creating virtualized worker pools and on-demand instances is out of scope for these examples, but we have shared various implementation ideas [here](https://daily-co.github.io/dailyai-docs/docs/deploying-your-bot).

 For projects that have CUDA as a requirement, such as Moondream Chatbot, be sure to deploy to a GPU-powered platform (such as [fly.io](https://fly.io) or [Runpod](https://runpod.io).)